Without Specialisation – Master of Business Administration

 • copies of official transcripts of all previous university and/or professional qualifications

-• a full CV showing at least seven years work experience including at least three years of management level experience
+• a full CV showing at least 3 years of work experience

 • a passport-sized photo for identification purposes.